 Dr. Moore is the owner of Total Performance Physical Therapy in North Wales.
 Dr. Moore is a doctorate level, nationally recognized physical therapist that has spent her career in outpatient orthopedics.
 She has worked with athletes of all abilities and most notably spent time working on the PGA and LPGA Tours as a physical therapist.
 Dr. Moore has lectured all over the country on various aspects of physical therapy and rehabilitation as well as fitness training.
 She has published peer reviewed and non-peer reviewed journal articles as well as contributed to writing the Orthopedic Physical Therapy textbook, which is widely used in most physical therapy programs.

-David Rubenstein, M.D. is the Director of Sports Medicine at Main Line Health's Lankenau Medical Center, and is as team orthopedist for the Philadelphia 76ers.
+David Rubenstein, M.D. is a sports medicine surgeion at Rothman Institute.
+He is currently director of Sports Medicine at Lankenau Hospital, as well as the head team physician for the Philadelphia Soul Arena football team and Philadelphia Freedom professional tennis team.
 He is a board-certified orthopedic surgeon who has been repeatedly recognized as a 'Top Doctor' by regional and national groups and publications.
 He attended medical school at Temple University of Medicine and completed his internship and residency with Albert Einstein Medical Center.

 Justin has 18 years of experience as a physical therapist and athletic trainer.
 He has worked with athletes of all levels including the NFL, NHL, NBA, MLB, MLS, WPS, MLL, ATP, and WTA.
 Justin is an assistant athletic trainer for the US Men’s National Soccer Team.
 He was a member of the US Men’s National Soccer Team medical staff for the 2010 World Cup.
 He was previously the physical therapist for the athletic departments at St Joseph’s University, Temple University, and Villanova University.
 Justin was also previously the team physical therapist for the Philadelphia Charge of the WUSA and the Philadelphia Kixx of the NPSL.
 Besides soccer, he has extensive experience in treating professional athletes from other sports including baseball, basketball, football, hockey and tennis.
 His clients include World Cup finalists, Grand Slam tennis champions, and Olympic medalists.
 Justin’s current clinical practice is at Aria 3B Orthopaedic Institute.